neondatabase/website/content/docs/reference/cli-set-context.md

 #### set-context during project creation

-You can also set context for a new project during project creation:
+You can also set context for a new project during project creation.

 ```bash
 neonctl projects create --name <project_name> --set-context <your_context_file>